jobrouter/typo3-connector/Documentation/installation.rst

 .. note::

-   The extension works with TYPO3 version 10.3+.
+   The extension works with TYPO3 10.4 LTS.

 .. _installation-requirements: